OTRLabs/c2/docs/overview.md

 I would like to pursue this full time, and monetize this in a way that can support myself in a way that allows me to focus on development full time.

+---

+# Overview
 Moving forward:

 Alright so my goal is to design an adversary emulation system which makes it’s focus on

 - 1. operational security meaning that the operators should stay anonymous and evade attribution
-- 2. Accurate information and intelligence gathering in relation to various operations
+- 2. Accurate information and intelligence gathering in relation to various operations.
+This includes things like network reconnaissance, social engineering, and other forms of intelligence gathering

 Some general qualities of this adversary emulation platform are: